 Students may receive additional, remedial or enrichment support through the Resource Teachers for certain subject areas or for organizational and study skills.
 Resource support may take place in the home classroom or in the Resource classrooms.
 Referrals for resource support generally come from the classroom teacher, a previous year's teacher, or a parent in consultation with the Resource Teachers and an administrator.
 Scheduling is dependent on demand for support as well as classroom timetabling.
 If you require additional information about Resource support, please contact the principal.

-Our school has access to specialized support from a speech/language pathologist, an educational psychologist, and a school counselor.
-Referrals for Pupil Services support are made through the classroom teacher, the Resource Teachers, and/or the principal.
+Our school has access to specialized support from a speech/language pathologist, an educational psychologist, a special education consultant, and a school counselor.
+Referrals for Pupil Services support are made through the classroom teacher, the resource teachers, and/or the principal.

 SPECIAL GROUPS, PROGRAMS, and AGENCIES